bluepylons/Boston/README.md

 PCB:

-**V0.8 series** - PCB has been prototyped and tested by Andy of RNDKBD.
+**V0.8 series** - PCB has been prototyped and tested by Andy of RNDKBD, except for the ISO hotswap version (V0.8.2DHI), which has not been prototyped.

 **V0.7J** (3DP version) - prototyped and working (except optional backlight LED feature has not been tested)